 Waiting for Remus to respond, it felt like my future hung upon his answer.
 Was I too bold, asking for a honeymoon without a wedding?

-"When do you want to leave?" he said with a smile.
+"When do you want to leave?" he asked with a smile.

 Loads of couples have the wedding night before the honeymoon.